47chapters/letsgo/docs/reference/letsgo-types/README.md

 # @letsgo/types

-The package contains types that are shared between LetsGo client and server components.
+This package contains types that are shared between LetsGo client and server components.

 ## Table of contents